 Toka helps trusted government, law enforcement, and security agencies keep citizens safe and defend against terror and crime by developing cutting-edge and lawful intelligence-gathering tools and by advising governments on building an integrated cyber defense.

-Toka has been selected by the World Bank as well as by the Inter-American Development Bank, to lead national level cyber strategy and capacity building projects in Europe, Africa and Latin America.
+Toka has been selected by the World Bank and by the Inter-American Development Bank to lead national-level cyber strategy and capacity building projects in Europe, Africa, and Latin America

 Toka, the cyber capacity-building company trusted by

 government, law enforcement, and security agencies to defend against terror and crime and keep citizens safe in an age of evolving threats, today announced it raised a $25 million Series B funding round.
 The funding will be used to further Toka’s efforts to develop cutting-edge and lawful intelligence-gathering platforms and products and advise governments on building an integrated cyber defense.